RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-5-preview-april-2019.md

 ## Installation Instructions

-To setup a node that can host databases with multiple modules:
+To setup a cluster with nodes that can host databases with multiple modules, you must follow this procedure on each node in the cluster:

 1. [Install RS 5.5]({{< relref "/rs/getting-started/quick-setup.md" >}}).
 1. To install the modules, run: `sudo ./install-modules.sh`